isomerpages/nlb-eyeonasia/_asean-know-living/20-transportation-in-myanmar.md

 [**Yangon Bus Directory**](http://ygnbusdirectory.com/){:target="_blank"}

 This is a list of bus routes plotted on Google Maps.
-Click on the “Transit Map” tab to see all the bus routes but note that the text is in Burmese.
+You can view bus routes based on bus service number, township or bus stop.
+The website has both English and Burmese versions.

 <img src="/images/resources/Article 3.jpg" style="width:180px;" />